DSC-Banasthali-Vidyapith/Engineering-Daze/README.md

 The value of a strong contribution stays beyond everything and gives you satisfaction.

+## Code of Conduct
+You can find our Code of Conduct [here](https://github.com/DSC-Banasthali-Vidyapith/Engineering-Daze/blob/main/CODE_OF_CONDUCT.md).

 ## License

 This project follows the [MIT License](https://choosealicense.com/licenses/mit/).